 Prosciutto from Krk has really unique and specific flavors and aromas, and it is the first Croatian product protected in the European Union.
 The Krk’s prosciutto is so unique because it is salted with wild herbs from the island, and it is not smoked.
 Oh, and it is amazing in the combination with krčki sir!

 Šurlice and makaruni are homemade pasta nurtured on the island since ancient times and served with zucchini sauce, wild asparagus, prosciutto, shrimps, mussels, and more.
-The island’s pasta is quite delicious in all the combinations!
+The island’s pasta is quite delicious in all combinations!

 What to do on Krk Island?

-Now that you already know what to eat at Krk Island, here is a list of the main things to in Krk Island, Croatia, and the recommended tours.
+Now that you already know what to eat at Krk Island, here is a list of the main things to do in Krk Island, Croatia, and the recommended tours.

 - Krk Island Half-Day Boat Trip to Five Islands

 - Day Trip from Krk to Rab and the 4 Islands

 - Kayaking Tour of Krk Bridge and Islet of St. Mark

 And below are some attraction tickets that you can buy online and in advance to save time and in some cases, skip the line.

 Where to stay on Krk Island?